 - Turn off the Asterisk Bolding feature of WORD: Each Code 39 barcode must begin and end with an asterisk *.
-Unfortunately, one of the long forgotten shortcuts in MS WORD to activate bolding is to begin and end a word with asterisks.
+However, MS WORD activates the bold typeface when a word begins and ends with asterisks.
 If the barcode font is bolded, it becomes unreadable.
 To avoid this conflict, turn off this feature in the Options section of Word.

-- Get and Install a TrueType font for MS Word: You can download a free Code 39 font and the Extended (Full ASCII) Code 39 font here: http://www.idautomation.com/fonts/free/
+- Install a TrueType font for MS Word: You can download a free Code 39 font and the Extended (Full ASCII) Code 39 font here: http://www.idautomation.com/fonts/free/

 - The free TrueType font has further limitations: The free fonts come in one height.
 Purchased fonts usually come in several heights.
-You can make them taller by choosing a larger front size but this makes them proportionately longer as well.
+You can make them taller by choosing a larger front size, but this makes them proportionately longer as well.